luox-app/luox/src/javascript/components/About.md

 #### Who we are and how to contact us

 Our site operated by the joint research group Chronobiology & Health at the Technical University of Munich and Translational Sensory and Circadian Neuroscience at the Max Planck Institute for Biological Cybernetics (Prof. Dr. Manuel Spitschan).
-To contact us, please email [luox-support@psy.ox.ac.uk](mailto:luox-support@psy.ox.ac.uk).
+To contact us, please email [manuel.spitschan@tum.de](mailto:manuel.spitschan@tum.de).

 #### By using our site you accept these terms